akshathakulkarni/myBudget/README.md

 Features:

 A user can :
-1. Set a budget
+1. Update a budget
 2. Add new expenses
 3. Delete expenses
-4. Monitor both the total amount spent of all expenses and remainig budget.
+4. Monitor both the total amount spent on all expenses and remaining budget.

 Available script :
 Inside the project directory run `npm start` and visit 'http://localhost:3000' to view the app in a browser.